NielMc/convert-streamlit-to-django/README.md

     * Train data - label: Species ; features: all other variables

+## Hypothesis
+* We assume that setosa is easily distinguished from the other species
+* In our strategic studies, it is indicated that setosa and versicolor have roughly similar level for sepal, event though is possible to distinguish quite easily.

 ## ML Business Case
 ### ClfIrisSpecies
 * We will create ML model to predict what is the flower species based on sepal and petal measurements.
 It is a 3-class, single-label, classification model: 0 (Setosa), 1 (Versicolour) and 2 (Virginica).
-* Our ideal outcome is to provide Special Flowers botanics team a intelligent solution to speed up species diagnostic during the mission.
+* Our ideal outcome is to provide Special Flowers botanic team a intelligent solution to speed up species diagnostic during the mission.
 The field operator will measure, with a ruler or something, the petal and sepal and will feed the App.

-* The success metrics are: 95% overall accuracy, from the 30th prediction.
-We expect to have 15 predictions per day.
+* The success metrics are:
+  * 97% overall accuracy in the testing set.
+  * 94% overall accuracy in live data.
+We will know the actual values 24h after the boxes arrive back to Botanic garden.
-The ML model is considered a failure if Setosa species' Precision and Recall is not 100%.
+  * The ML model is considered a failure if Setosa species' Precision and Recall is not 100%.
 This species cant be mixed with other species under no circunstance.

-* The output is defined as species class prediction based on flower measurements, it will be displayed into the App UI, the field operator will catalogue the measurement/prediction and will confirm that prediction belongs to that set of measurements.
-All measurements and predictions will be stored locally in the App.
+* The output is defined as species class prediction based on flower measurements, it will be displayed into the App UI.
+The field operator will see the prediction and once is happy, will save locally in the app: the flower measurement, prediction and unique number id for that prediction (this is done automatically).
 There are not latency requirements.
 The ML model needs only inputs from field operator.
+Once the operator arrives back at botanic garden, will transfer the files to the main system / database.

 * The training data to fit the model come from Botanic Garden database.
 There are, in total, 150 records of all Iris flowers with petal and sepal measurments and its correspondent species.
 Botanic Garden warranties the measurments are accurate and free of any bias or error.